coronalabs/corona-docs/markdown/api/type/NativeDisplayObject/setNativeProperty.markdown

 ## Overview

 This function allows you to __set__ properties of the underlying native object created by the [native][api.library.native] library.
-For example, if you create a [WebView][api.type.WebView] on iOS, you can set the Obj-C properties of the corresponding `UIWebView`.
+For example, if you create a [WebView][api.type.WebView] on iOS, you can set the Obj-C properties of the corresponding `WKWebView` (or `WKWebViewConfiguration` if called before a request is made).

 ## Gotchas